byu-cpe/ComputingBootCamp/website/_selfpaced/PartsDatabase.md

 ## How to add parts to the Database

-To add a part to the Database, you will need the part's specifications (usually available on [Digi-Key](https://www.digikey.com), schematic symbol (see howto -> pcb -> altium -> Schematic Libraries on BYU CCL Wiki), and footprint (see howto -> pcb -> altium -> Adding parts -> Adding a footprint on BYU CCL Wiki).
-You will also need to make sure that you have access to the Database (See howto -> pcb -> github on BYU CCL Wiki).
+To add a part to the Database, you will need the part's specifications (usually available on [Digi-Key](https://www.digikey.com), schematic symbol, and footprint.
+You will also need to make sure that you have access to the Database.

+One way to get the schematic symbol and footprint of a part after you have found one on Digi-Key is to search for the part in Altium under the Manufacturer Part Search panel.
+You can typically download the schematic symbol and footprint directly from there.
+Then, do the following to add that new part to the database:

   - Open the Microsoft Access file.
 It is found in the Altium_PCB GitHub repository.
 Altium_PCB -> PartsDatabase -> Database -> Altium_Database (If there are two files named Altium_Database, click on the larger one, not the 1kB one)
   - Double-click on the sheet for the type of part you are adding on the left side of the Access file.